practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/C/README.md

 However, replacing the _sprintf_ function in my C program would not serve the goals of this microbenchmarking well in my opinion.
 I try to use idiomatic constructs as long as they make sense and thus forego savings in speed or space here and there.
 The other pretty fast languages, that is Rust, [Chrystal](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Crystal/random_streams_for_perf_stats_cr.cr), [C3](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/C3/random_streams_for_perf_stats.c3), [Zig](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Zig/random_streams_for_perf_stats.zig), [Odin](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Odin/random_streams_for_perf_stats.odin) and [Go](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Go/random_streams_for_perf_stats.go), all use their own version of string formatting, sometimes with more than one function call, like in [Rust](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Rust/random_streams_for_perf_stats.rs).

-I try to use user defined functions only in cases where I cannot find a suitable solution from more or less official libraries, or when I'm not able to tap into 3rd party libraries within a reasonable amount of time, like at my Ada implementation, which by the way more than once served as a good design input to translate less common functionalities into another programming language.
+I try to use user-defined functions only in cases where I cannot find a suitable solution from more or less official libraries, or when I'm not able to tap into 3rd party libraries within a reasonable amount of time, like at my Ada implementation, which by the way more than once served as a good design input to translate less common functionalities into another programming language.

 <br/>